grimmier378/MQGrimGUI/README.md

 * Song Window (Shows Bard Songs, and Short Duration Buffs)
 * Spell Window (Shows your spells and allows you to click to cast, right click to forget and Alt Click to Inspect, Right clicking an empty spell gem will bring up a spell picker)
 * Pet Window (Shows your pet You can customize which buttons you want on the window.
 Drop an item onto the pet health bar to trade.)
-* Config Window For Setting your Color Selections Bar/Gem scaling and flash settings for pusling icons or combat indicator.
+* Config Window For Setting All the Things.

-Theme Support built in:
+_Window Settings:_

+* Window locking per window, also a Lock ALL override toggle.
+* Right click Context for access to per window Settings and Locking.
+* See the config Window for setting up your colors and other settings.

+_Theme Support built-in:_

 * Each window can be themed and these will persist between sessions.
 * Currently there are 6 themes included beyond Default.
 * Custom themes may be added at a future date.

-## Getting Started
+### Getting Started

 Quick start instructions to get users up and going